-This free oxygen is critical for life and vital in forming the secondary mineral species, which are among our most common and attractive.
-Of the known mineral species, more than half have oxygen as part of their chemistry.
+Oxygen is critical for life and vital in forming the secondary mineral species.
+More than half of mineral species have oxygen as part of their chemistry.

 Time Before Free Oxygen